 Judges prefer not to make these kinds of decisions, but in some cases, it is the only way to resolve a dispute.
 A judge will take different factors into consideration, and may ask for input from a child’s pediatrician.
 If one parent has sole legal custody of a child, the judge will definitely look at how that decision came to be and why the other parent is barred from making these types of important decisions.

 Although compromise may seem impossible, mediation is another way to find common ground before filing a petition with the court.
 The best custody and child support lawyers are skilled negotiators who may be able to persuade parents to see things in a different light.
 For example, if you want your child to have all childhood vaccinations, but your co-parent does not, a good compromise could be to agree to a vaccination schedule that is spread-out over a longer period of time instead of vaccinations being given according to a traditional administration schedule.

 Another option you may choose to settle a dispute is to go to binding arbitration.
 In this type of proceeding, a qualified professional such as a family law attorney hears each party’s evidence and arguments and then reaches a final decision by whicht both parties must abide.
 Unlike a mediator, an arbitrator does not facilitate negotiations.
 Both parents are responsible for paying the costs of binding arbitration.

-If you are concerned about vaccinations or other medical treatment for your child, an experienced Pennsylvania family lawyer can help you fight aggressively to protect his/her rights.
+If you are concerned about vaccinations or other medical treatment for your child, an experienced family lawyer in Chester County, PA can help you fight aggressively to protect his/her rights.
 Contact here.